 Bolliger & Mabillard — A Swiss manufacturer famous for glass-smooth steel coasters.
 B&M designed the first inverted coaster, the first floorless coaster, and the first dive coaster.
 The company’s signature track has a hollow box-shaped spine, creating a unique roaring sound when a train passes over it.

-Chance Rides – A manufacture that specializes primarily in other types of amusement rides but has designed a few coasters as well.
+Chance Rides — A manufacture that has designed a few coasters but specializes primarily in other types of amusement rides.

 Custom Coasters International (defunct) — A wooden coaster manufacturer that built many acclaimed rides before facing bankruptcy in 2002.

 Dinn Corporation (defunct) — A coaster manufacturer that built many large wooden coasters seemingly designed to break records rather than to last.
 Most of their rides have since been closed and removed.

 Gerstlauer — A German manufacturer famous for the “Euro-Fighter” style coaster, which features a vertical lift and beyond-vertical drop followed by a spaghetti-bowl layout.

 The Gravity Group — A wooden coaster manufacturer founded by the former engineers of Custom Coasters International.
 The company’s best known rides are The Voyage at Holiday World and Hades 360 at Mt.
 Olympus.

 Great Coasters International — An acclaimed wooden coaster manufacturer known for its coasters’ smooth layouts and comfortable “Millennium Flyer” trains.